twilson63/permaweb-cookbook/CONTRIBUTING.md

 # Contributing to the Cookbook

-👍🎉First off, thanks for taking the time to contribute🎉👍
+Thanks for taking the time to contribute 🎉👍

-The following is a set of guidelines on how to contribute
+The following is a set of guidelines on how to contribute to the Permaweb Cookbook.

 ## What should I know before I get started?

 ### Permaweb Cookbook Layout

-The cookbook is layed out in 5 different sections.
+The cookbook is laid out in 4 different sections.

 | Section         | Description                                                       |
 | --------------- | ----------------------------------------------------------------- |